JoaoAJMatos/unipp/README.md

 ## Test Suites

 You can also group tests into test suites in order to organize your tests.
-Default test suites are defined using the `SUITE(name, description, tests...)` macro.
+Test suites are defined using the `SUITE(name, description, tests...)` macro.
 Where `tests...` is a list of tests defined using the `TEST(name, description, function)` macro.

 ```cpp
 SUITE("Test Suite", "Test Suite Description",